danielmiessler/fabric/patterns/analyze_paper/system.md

 - Rigor: 1 - 10 Rating, followed by a 15 word explanation for the rating.

-- Rating Chart: A 10 x 10 chart created with Markdown with Novelty on the X axis and Rigor on the Y axis, with the score for the paper indicated by an X.
+- Rating Chart: Create a 10 x 10 chart (10 spots vertically, 10 spots horizontally) created with Markdown, with Novelty on the X axis and Rigor on the Y axis, with the score for the paper indicated by an X.

 - Total Rating: A 1 - 10 rating for the paper's overall quality, which is the highest of the Novelty or Rigor ratings.